backdrop-contrib/scrollreveal/readme.md

 TESTED
 -----

-@todo
 This module has been manually tested successfully creating several working JQuery scroll items in Backdrop.

 KNOWN ISSUES
 ---------------------
-@todo

 This module works as is by just installing it.

 This module bundles a third-party Javascript scrollReveal.js from <https://github.com/julianlloyd/scrollReveal.js>
 Copyright © 2015 Julian Lloyd
 The MIT License (MIT)
-Big thanks to Julian Lloyd for this functionality.

 Probably the preferred way to do this module is to use the Libraries module to bundle instead like this documentation:
 <https://www.drupal.org/project/scrollreveal>